 Racial discrimination and ethnocentrism

 The university has a zero-tolerance policy on discrimination.
-If you ever feel that you are being discriminated against, you are encouraged to contact the Dean of Students Office.
+If you ever feel that you are being discriminated against, you are encouraged to contact the Office of Student Assistance and Support.
 You can also report incidents of bias or hate through the online hate and bias reporting tool.

 As an international student, you might also have stereotypes and prejudices about Americans or students from other countries that can interfere with adjustment.
 You should reflect on those beliefs and ask yourself what those assumptions are and where they came from, and then test whether those views are compatible with what you are experiencing.